NanoSmasher/rwby-spider-v2/README.md

 Updated spider to download all images from the r/RWBY subreddit flaired as art

 # Details
-To complicate every this spider goes through the r/RWBY subreddit in 3 phases
+This spider goes through the r/RWBY subreddit in 3 phases

 1. Piggybacks on u/velvetbot's hard work for non-imgur submissions.
 Seems like this faunus likes to do all my dirty work :3